roitsinha/infra-ready-node-app/README.md

 # Infra-Ready Node App

 This project is a backend built with Node.js and PostgreSQL.
-It’s designed to be easy to run locally or in containers with Docker, and it's set up with continuous integration workflows to help keep the code solid and deployable.
+It’s designed to be simple to set up and run locally or inside Docker containers.
+Plus, it’s structured for continuous integration and smooth deployment, so you can focus on building features without headaches.

 ---

 ## What’s Inside?

-You’ll find the main backend code inside a folder called `backend`.
-It’s organized into folders for configuration, controllers that handle routes, models for database stuff, routes, and tests for checking the code.
-Outside that, there are files for Docker and infrastructure as code.
+Inside the `backend` folder, you’ll find everything organized neatly — configuration files, route handlers (controllers), database models, API routes, and tests.
+The project uses ES modules (`import` / `export`) throughout, keeping it modern and clean.

-The backend uses ES modules (`import` / `export`) throughout.
+There’s also infrastructure code for Docker and deployment.

 ---

-## How to Get Started
+## Getting Started

-1. Clone the project to your computer.
+1. Clone this repo to your computer.

-2. Move into the `backend` folder.
+2. Navigate into the `backend` folder.

-3. Copy the example environment file to a real one — this is where you’ll set things like your database address and ports:
+3. Copy the example environment file to `.env` and fill in your settings:

    ```bash
    cp .env.example .env
    ```

-4. Install dependencies:
+4. Install all dependencies:

    ```bash
    npm install